PV Sensors: Principles, Applications

 Silicon is the most common material used in PV sensor.
 It is abundant, low-cost, and has well-known semiconductor properties.
 Experts can further classify silicon-based PV sensor into single-crystal, polycrystalline, and amorphous silicon sensors.

-Single-crystal silicon PV sensor: Manufacturers create these sensors from one crystal of silicon.
-This creates a very ordered structure.
-This structure allows for efficient charge carrier mobility, leading to high conversion efficiencies.
-People often use single-crystal silicon PV sensors in places where they need high performance and reliability.
-This includes space-based solar panels and advanced scientific instruments.
+People often use single-crystal silicon PV sensors where they need high performance and reliability.
+This includes solar panels in space and advanced scientific tools.

 3.2 Thin – Film PV Sensors

-Sensores PV in pellicula tenui fiunt.
+Sensors PV in pellicula tenui fiunt.
 Hoc fit per depositionem strati tenui materiae semiconductoris.
 Exempla sunt cadmium telluride (CdTe), cuprum indium gallium selenide (CIGS), et gallium arsenide (GaAs).
 Haec strata ponuntur super substratum.

 CdTe PV sensors: CdTe-based PV sensors work well and are affordable for large-scale solar energy use.
 However, concerns about the toxicity of cadmium have led to increased research on recycling and proper disposal methods.

 GaAs PV sensor are known for being very efficient.
-They work well in high temperatures and bright light conditions.
+They work well in high accuracy temperatures and bright light conditions.
 People often use them in space applications and concentrator photovoltaics.
 In these cases, strong sunlight focuses on a small area of the sensor.

 4. Applications of PV Sensors